TECHNICAL I ELECTRIC BASICS

 series circuit calculations

-To find current through each component, we divide the supply voltage with the resistance of that component.
-To find the total current in a circuit we add up all the currents through every component.
+To find current through each component, we divide the supply voltage by the resistance of that component.
+To find the total current in a circuit, we add up all the currents through every component.

-In a parallel circuit, the voltage through the components is the same.
+In a parallel circuit, the voltage across the components is the same.
 This is because every component is directly connected to the supply voltage.
-The components are receiving the same force of voltage.
+The components are receiving the voltage.

 The voltage across each component is equal to the supply voltage.
-The supply voltage or voltage across each component can be found by either multiplying total current by the circuit resistance or by multiplying resistance of each component by current through it.
+The supply voltage or voltage across each component can be found by either multiplying the total current by the circuit resistance or by multiplying the resistance of each component by the current through it.

-In a parallel circuit, the resistance of a component determine the current flowing through it.
-To find the total resistance of the circuit, we use the resiprocal formula shown in the following example.
-To find resistance of each component, we divide supply voltage by current through that component.
+In a parallel circuit, the resistance of a component determines the current flowing through it.
+To find the total resistance of the circuit, we use the reciprocal formula shown in the following example.
+To find the resistance of each component, we divide the supply voltage by the current through that component.

 There is a special method of finding total resistance of two resistors in parallel that says: For any two resistors in parallel, their total resistance can be found by dividing their product by their sum.